ImperialCollegeLondon/MResMLBDinPhysicalSciences/README.md

 This is the pre-course material for the Machine Learning and Big Data in the Physical Sciences MRes at Imperial College.

-Whether you're familiar with python or not, we recommend you to go through the following python tutorials so that you're comfortable with progamming in python before you start the course.
+Python is used extensively for machine learning and analysis of large datasets both in scientific research and industry!
+Whether you're familiar with python or not, we strongly recommend that you review the following python tutorials so that you're comfortable with progamming in python before you start the course.
+Doing so will help you prepare for starting the course in October and to acheive more during your time at Imperial.

 ## Jupyter notebooks